DrDonk/OC4VM/readme.md

 ### For more information see the [Wiki](https://github.com/DrDonk/OC4VM/wiki/Home)

 ## 2. Functionality

+The OC4VM system has been tested on an Intel Mac mini (Late 2014) and an AMD Ryzen based HP T740 with these guest OSes:

+* Big Sur
+* Monterey
+* Ventura
+* Sonoma
+* Sequoia
+* Tahoe

 What OC4VM can do?
 * Run macOS on Intel CPUs
 * Run macOS on AMD CPUs